colin-intj/fraction-calculator/README.md

     > multiply 4 & 0.25
     > divide 1 & 1/4

-To exit the program, type "exit".
+To exit the program, enter `exit` instead of an expression.